Hi!! I’m Julia

 If you’d like to register your interest for one of the online courses, please fill out this form.

-Coaching for Single Parents
+Mentoring for Single Parents

-Julia Hasche is a blogger, podcast host, author and life coach for single parents.
+Julia Hasche is a blogger, podcast host, author and mentor for single parents.
 She became a single mother in 2013 when her daughter was just a few months old, and created Single Mother Survival Guide in 2016 to assist newly single mothers in all things they may need to know about.
 It aims to inform single mothers on relevant issues, support single mothers on their journey, inspire them, and motivate them to create the happy single mother life that they want, by providing a community for single mothers, and providing honest and inspirational content through her website, blog, podcast, and social media.
 She lives in Sydney, Australia with her daughter.

 Get to know me and check out my top posts